gtatters/ThermImageJ/Readme.md

 Verify no errors on your system to ensure perl is installed correctly.

-Check that the perl script is accessible by (be sure to provide the proper path to the split.pl file on your system):
+Check that the perl script is accessible by perl (be sure to provide the proper path to the split.pl file on your system):

 ``` bash
 perl /Applications/Fiji.app/scripts/split.pl